kapeesh-selvathangaraj/Prompt-Engineering/Day_01_Intro_to_Prompting.md

 **Prompt:**
 ```
-Find the bug in the following Python code and suggest a correction.
+Objective: Find and fix a bug in the following function.
+Code Snippet:
 def is_palindrome(s):
     return s == s.reverse()
+Output Format: Identify the problem and rewrite the correct function.
 ```

 **Model Output:**